apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.isfinite(tensor)
 ```

-Returns a new tensor with boolean elements representing if each element is &lt;cite&gt;Finite&lt;/cite&gt; or not.
+Returns a new tensor with boolean elements representing if each element is `Finite` or not.

 | Parameters: | **tensor** ([_Tensor_](tensors.html#torch.Tensor "torch.Tensor")) – A tensor to check |
 | --- | --- |